coronabytes/dotnet-arangodb/README.md

 - It does not support optimistic concurrency with _rev as constructing patch updates is way easier

 # Changes in 3.0
-- Optional support for System.Text.Json serializer which in some cases is twices as fast as Newtonsoft
+- Optional support for System.Text.Json serializer which in some cases is twice as fast as Newtonsoft

 # Extensions
 This driver has some [extensions](https://github.com/coronabytes/dotnet-arangodb-extensions) for LINQ, DevExtreme, Serilog and DataProtection available.